Lagunix/jNode-Android/README.md

 Termux edition (Lagunix-patch-1 branch)

 Known problems:
-- sucessfull send via loopback interface ONLY if receive in same session
+- sucessfull send via loopback interface under non-root Android-13+ devices ONLY if have receive in the same session

 **jNode** is a complex portable application, providing all necessary functions (mailer, tosser, tracker) for a FTN system.